IJW2021/MyPortfolio/SSDCS/Unit08.md

 * Explore some common cryptographic libraries.
 * Create a basic application that uses cryptographic libraries to encode sample data.

-Positive but also slightly anoying start to the week on the postive side infrastructure build out is on schedule even with our change to base os which is turning out to be a good decision as a our VM images have reduced in size from 150GB per VM down to about 9GB per image while storage is not a big concern our current storage array has a 8TB ZFS pool smaller is better on a secuirty side as it means the attack surface of the OS underpinning our service is reduced.
+Positive but also slightly annoying start to the week on the positive side infrastructure build out is on schedule even with our change to base Operating System which is turning out to be a good decision as an our VM images have reduced in size from 150GB per VM down to about 9GB per image while storage is not a big concern our current storage array has a 8TB ZFS pool smaller is better on a security side as it means the attack surface of the OS underpinning our service is reduced.

 **DR and BCP**

-Along with the actual delivery we need to think about our Disaster recovery position as a solutuon needs to be able to recover from unforseen events and as our domain is in a hostile environment this is important.
-To this regard as part of our plan is to include a backup and recovery solution as the industry leader and because there is a free tier we have gone with a VEEAM based solution.
+Along with the actual delivery we need to think about our Disaster recovery position as a solution needs to be able to recover from unforeseen events and as our domain is in a hostile environment this is important.
+To this regard as part of our plan is to include a backup and recovery solution as the industry leader and because there is a free tier, we have gone with a VEEAM based solution.

 ![Backup](Images/backup.png)

-Its also been a good week on the project broken down the project into its phases there are three main parts of our solution
+It’s also been a good week on the project broken down the project into its phases there are three main parts of our solution

 * User Interface
 * Data Collection
 * APIs

-Where possible I am going to try and align our plan with the prince2 design methodolgy I have used this before in my professional life and it has worked well so will be interesting to see how this transitions into a smaller project team as when I used it the team was in the hundreds.
+Where possible I am going to try and align our plan with the prince2 design methodology I have used this before in my professional life and it has worked well so will be interesting to see how this transitions into a smaller project team as when I used it the team was in the hundreds.

 * 1. Projects must have business justification.
 * 2. Teams should learn from every stage.